Education Research in Conflict and Protracted Crises (ERICC)Bangladesh, Lebanon, Jordan, Myanmar, Nigeria, South Sudan, Syria

 1) Research on the most effective approaches to education in conflict and protracted crisis,

 3) Promoting research uptake across FCDO and the international community, and

 4) Knowledge Systems Strengthening

-To ensure that research responds to the acute needs of learners, the overarching research methodology begins with country scans - detailed evidence reviews and advisory committee workshops over the course of six months to identify key gaps and needs in education systems.
-These country scans will guide co-construction of full country research plans and will be iteratively reviewed with updated information in order to ensure that research remains relevant.
+To ensure that research responds to the acute needs of learners, the overarching research methodology begins with country scans - detailed evidence reviews and advisory committee workshops over to identify key gaps and needs in education systems.
+These country scans then guide co-construction of full country research plans and will be iteratively reviewed with updated information in order to ensure that research remains relevant.

 The Airbel Impact Lab at IRC is a team of researchers, strategists and innovators committed to the accelerated design, rigorous evaluation and cost-effective scaling of the most impactful solutions supporting people affected by crisis.